Luming-L/Project/PeakRecall.md

 macs2 bdgcmp -t ACCx_025FE5F8_885E_433D_9018_7AE322A92285_X034_S09_L133_B1_T1_PMRG.insertions.bg -c lambda.bdg -m ppois -o ACCx_025FE5F8_885E_433D_9018_7AE322A92285_X034_S09_L133_B1_T1_PMRG.insertions.pvalue.bdg
 ```
 # Step 7: Call peaks on score track using a cutoff
 It is the final task of peak calling.
-We need to set three arguments in this step
+We need to set three arguments in this step:
+`-c CUTOFF, --cutoff`
+`-l MINLEN, --min-length`
+`-g MAXGAP, --max-gap`
  positions with scores higher than certain cutoff (set by `-c`) will be kept.
 Remember the scores in the output from _bdgcmp_ are in -log10 form, so we set `-c 1.301` when we want to select positions with p-value lower than 0.05 (-log10(0.05) = 1.301).
 If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`, i.e. `--max-gap`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
 Finally, only peaks larger than a minimum length (set by `-l`, i.e. `--min-length`) will be reported. `-l` is set as the fragment size _d_ by default.

 We set  `-c 1.301`, `-g 75` and `-l 501` here.